 - have the energy and love to give a child or children.

 You can be a foster carer and still work

 Although it's true that for most children who come into care, you won't be able to work, there are some exceptions.

 - If you are fostering as a couple, only one person needs to be available during the day and night.
 The other parent is able to continue working.

-- You could be a 'short break' foster carer who cares for a child during the weekend and evenings to cover other foster carers or for parents of disabled children.
+- You could be a 'short break' or respite foster carer who cares for a child during the weekend and evenings to cover other foster carers or for parents of disabled children.
 This allows you to work during the day.

 You can be a foster carer if you have pets